Roméo Dallaire: Deteriorating conditions

-On the night of April 6, 1994, an airplane carrying Habyarimana was shot down over Kigali Airport.
-Dallaire immediately ordered ten Belgian soldiers to protect the new prime minister, Agathe Uwilingiyimana, but Madame Agathe and her husband were killed, and later the next day, the Belgian soldiers were found dead.
+On the night of April 6, 1994, an airplane carrying Habyarimana was shot down over Kigali International Airport.
+Dallaire immediately ordered ten Belgian soldiers to protect the prime minister, Agathe Uwilingiyimana, but she and her husband were killed, and later the next day, the Belgian soldiers were found dead.

 The ten Belgian UN peacekeepers had been intercepted by the Rwandan government forces (FAR), taken to a military camp as hostages, and murdered there.
-Passing the entrance of the camp on his way to a meeting of the FAR commanders, Gen. Dallaire caught a glimpse of some bodies on the ground.
-In a 2007 trial in Belgium, the Rwandan camp commander charged with the peacekeepers' murder testified that he had warned Gen. Dallaire that they were going to be killed, and that Dallaire had promised to send help.
+Passing the entrance of the camp on his way to a meeting of the FAR commanders, Dallaire caught a glimpse of some bodies on the ground.
+In a 2007 trial in Belgium, the Rwandan camp commander charged with the peacekeepers' murder testified that he had warned Dallaire that they were going to be killed, and that Dallaire had promised to send help.
 Storming Camp Kigali was beyond the means of his meagre force, however, and instead, he forbade the other Belgian troops to take action.

-Colonel Luc Marchal, commander of UNAMIR forces in the Kigali sector, has defended this decision on the grounds that to attack would have put the ill-equipped UNAMIR forces in an adversarial role against the Rwandan military, escalated the situation, and endangered their lives and those of the 331 unarmed UN observers.
+Colonel Luc Marchal, commander of UNAMIR forces in the Kigali sector, defended this decision on the grounds that to attack would have put the ill-equipped UNAMIR forces in an adversarial role against the Rwandan military, escalated the situation, and endangered their lives and those of the 331 unarmed UN observers.
 In the 2007 trial of the Rwandan officer Bernard Ntuyahaga on charges of allowing the massacre to take place, Belgian Investigating Judge Damien Vandermeersch cited among other "obstacles to his work, the refusal of the United Nations to allow him to hear from General Romeo Dallaire."
 But Dallaire had testified extensively before the ICTR in 2004 about the peacekeepers and other matters, all of which was a matter of public record available to Judge Vandermeersch, and in which a decision was pending.
 Colonel Théoneste Bagosora was later convicted by ICTR in December 2008 of being responsible for the peacekeepers' murders.